furkan-can/Invoicing-App/README.md

 Invoicing web page is the front-end part.
 This project offers a simple interface to add invoices, search existing invoices, track invoice status, and view details.
 In addition, the invoice shows the total cost by making price calculations including taxes.

+## Usage

+Local storage is used as it is not tied to the backend.
+You can try the demo.

 ## Demo

 https://invoicing-app-wng8.vercel.app/